MarcosValens/MarcosValens/README.md

 🚀 *Project Manager & Full Stack Developer | Passionate about IT and software development*

 ## 📌 About Me
+I am an IT Analyst and Project Manager at Roibos, leading a small development team and coordinating technical projects.
-I am a full-stack developer with experience in technologies such as Java, Spring Boot, JavaScript, TypeScript, Angular, RxJS, Vue, Blazor, .NET, and SQL.
-I am passionate about IT and follow SOLID principles in my developments.
+With a strong background as a full-stack developer, I have hands-on experience in technologies such as Java, Spring Boot, JavaScript, TypeScript, Angular, RxJS, Vue, Blazor, .NET, and SQL.
+I am passionate about technology, committed to code quality, and always apply SOLID principles and best development practices in every project I work on.
 ## 💼 Work Experience

 - **Roibos** *(Present)*